PokemonAutomation/ComputerControl/Wiki/Programs/PokemonHome/BoxSorter.md

 ## Program Description

-Order boxes of Pokémon Home based on their national dex number.
+Order boxes of Pokémon based on their national dex number.

 ## Preparation Instructions